PharmaLedger-IMI/fgt-workspace/README.md

 ### post install (after running npm install)

 * General use:
-    * Cardinal: the web framework used for frontend;
+    * cardinal: the web framework used for frontend;
     * pharmaledger-wallet: the default wallet implementation to be used by all ssapps;
     * node_modules: node modules folder (includes the octopus custom builder)
     * privatesky: the openDSU code. notable folders are: